UNITAS 2025: US Marines and Spanish Marines conduct UET on MCB Camp Lejeune

 |Downloads:

-This work, UNITAS 2025: US Marines and Spanish Marines conduct UET on MCB Camp Lejeune, by Sgt Jorge Borjas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, UNITAS 2025: US Marines and Spanish Marines conduct UET on MCB Camp Lejeune [Image 12 of 12], by Sgt Jorge Borjas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.